ThexdxrBlck/alx-low_level_programming/0x09-static_libraries/README.md

- this is my readme file for task 0x09
+this is my readme file.